 were ready to rip my arm off from the shoulder.
 The only safe way out was lowering, very gently, my arm at normal sea level.
 And even then his eyes kept following my movements with

-certain suspicion until it was clear that "danger" is out of the way.
-Then there was this sixth sense of, god knows how, understanding certain events that have absolutely nothing
+certain suspicion until it was clear that "danger" was out of the way.
+Then there was this sixth sense of, God knows how, understanding certain events that have absolutely nothing

 to do with dog life.
 Like the end of a movie or show on TV.
 With us watching it, he would lie between us, supposedly sleeping, letting his humans have their fun...
 Then, with the first

 accords of the end of show or end of film music just starting to leave the TV's loudspeakers - the little devil would suddenly jump like a mini typhoon, barking, scratching, begging -